Adam McGurk: Portsmouth

 McGurk signed a two-year deal with Portsmouth on 24 June 2015, and went on to score on his debut against Derby County in the League Cup First Round on 12 August.
 He also netted once during the 3–1 victory at Fratton Park against Barnet.

 Cambridge United

 On 22 July 2016, McGurk signed a two-year deal with League Two side Cambridge United for an undisclosed fee.

 Morecambe

 On 31 August 2017, McGurk signed with League Two side Morecambe on a free transfer.

 He was released by Morecambe at the end of the 2017–18 season.

-Nuneaton Borough
+Non-League

 Adam signed with Nuneaton Borough in the Conference North Division.

-Chorley FC

 After leaving Nuneaton, Adam signed with Chorley on 12 January 2019.

-Coalville Town

 On 22 June 2019, Adam joined Coalville Town on a 1-year contract.

-Stratford Town

 On 12 November 2021 he signed for Southern Football League Premier Division Central side Stratford Town.
+At the end of 2021, McGurk moved to Northern Premier League club Walsall Wood.

+In July 2025, after over three years since he last played football, McGurk joined Northern Premier League Division One Midlands club Coleshill Town.